Removal from the Gen H and other lender panels: Why they do it and how to get reinstated

 • Gen H may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.

-• Significant delays in registering a charge on behalf of Gen H Delays or failure to register the Gen H charge may result in referral to external lawyers of Gen H to complete outstanding requirements.
+• Significant delays in registering security on behalf of Gen H Delays or failure to register the Gen H charge may result in referral to external lawyers of Gen H to complete outstanding requirements.

-• Non-compliance with the Gen H panel terms, the written instructions that Gen H give you and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Gen H may subsequently subscribe.
+• Failure to act in accordance with the Gen H panel terms, the written instructions that Gen H provide and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Gen H may subsequently adopt.

 FAQs : Gen H Conveyancing panel reinstatement

-• How long does the application process take when applying to be reinstated onto the Gen H conveyancing panel?
+• Can you outline the application process to be reinstated onto the Gen H conveyancing panel?

-• Can we act for Gen H while the application for reinstatement on the Gen H panel is being assessed?
-How do I know if our reinstatement application to the Gen H panel is approved?
+• Can this firm act for Gen H while the application for reinstatement on the Gen H panel is being reviewed?
+How do I discover if our reinstatement appeal to the Gen H panel is accepted?

 Top Tip: The best way to avoid the hassle of seeking Gen H panel reinstatement is to ensure that your firm is not removed off of the Gen H conveyancing panel in the first place.